MakeSchool-Tutorials/ecommerce-tutorial/P11-Connect-AddToCart-Button-With-Cart/content.md

 Now that we have access to all the buttons, we can connect it to the `addItem()` and `showItems()` function when the button is clicked.

-We’ll use another `for` loop to
+We'll use another `for` loop to

  1. loop through the buttons
- 1. check if it’s clicked or not
+ 1. check if it's clicked or not
  1. if clicked, add the item to the cart.

 # Adding event listener